 - Avoid using the HVAC system for construction drying: HVAC equipment is not designed to maintain ideal conditions at construction sites.
-Using heating and cooling systems for this purpose is unreliable, increases their load, wastes energy and might void their warranty.
-Construction drying solutions are a more effective and efficient choice, and have monitoring systems that ensure their reliability.
+Using heating and cooling systems for this purpose is unreliable, increases their load, wastes energy, and might void their warranty.
+Construction drying solutions are a more effective and efficient choice and have monitoring systems that ensure their reliability.

 - Implement drying solutions to prevent moisture: Rather than try to remedy moisture problems, use temporary construction drying equipment to prevent them.
 When used for drywall mud, for example, you can achieve dry times of as little as 12 hours.
-The system prevents warping in millwork, wood framing and hardwoods.
-In addition, it promotes the proper drying and curing of concrete, adhesives, paint, surface coatings and other materials.
+The system prevents warping in millwork, wood framing, and hardwoods.
+In addition, it promotes the proper drying and curing of concrete, adhesives, paint, surface coatings, and other materials.

-Polygon’s custom construction drying solutions—which include heaters, dehumidifiers and ventilation systems—give you full control of the environmental conditions on your site, eliminating the need to hope for good weather.
+Polygon’s custom construction drying solutions—which include heaters, dehumidifiers, and ventilation systems—give you full control of the environmental conditions on your site, eliminating the need to hope for good weather.
 Our advanced ExactAir® system allows you to monitor the environment and equipment throughout a project.
-Construction drying equipment not only helps you meet project deadlines, earn LEED credits and avoid unnecessary downtime, it also yields a significant cost savings per square foot.
+Construction drying equipment not only helps you meet project deadlines, earn LEED credits and avoid unnecessary downtime, it also yields a significant cost saving per square foot.
 Talk to a specialist at Polygon today to learn more about how our solutions will keep your winter projects mold-free, cost-effective and predictable.

 [Bon Adrien via CC License 2.0]